 Bad pilot input

 Bad input from the pilot can easily cause a wing collapse.
-This should be covered during training, but still we see lots of pilots making this mistake, and wondering what the heck caused their crash.
+This should be covered during training, but we still see lots of pilots making this mistake, and wondering what the heck caused their crash.

 One common example of bad pilot input would be pulling both brakes excessively.
-If both brakes are pulled too far, the wing can slow to the point of a stall, the wing will collapse and go parachutal.
-Nervous pilots pulling on their brakes for a feeling of security are at high risk of this.
+If both brakes are pulled too far, the wing can slow to the point of a stall, and the wing will collapse and go parachutal.
+Nervous pilots pulling on their brakes for a feeling of security are at a high risk of this.

 Passing through wind shear layers, or flying downwind of obstacles (in rotor) can cause a paramotor wing collapse.
-If you’re flying in strong turbulence you should expect a collapse at any moment, again this can largely be avoided on a paramotor.
+If you’re flying in strong turbulence, you should expect a collapse at any moment.
+Again, this can largely be avoided on a paramotor.

 Pilots practising acrobatic flying are at a high risk of wing collapse.
 If you like the sound of acro, then a SIV course is essential.
 SIV stands for simulation d’incident en vol, and roughly translated means simulating unstable situations in flight.